devonorourke/beautiful-jekyll/index.md

 # What are you doing here?

+To get started, read my [first post](http://www.outermostlab.com/2017-09-26-beginning/) explaining what this site is all about.
+In short, this site contains elements of my graduate research, my teaching, and my thoughts, in a somewhat coherent manner.
 I've grouped this site into three big items:

 - [**Learning**](https://devonorourke.github.io/learning) - a blog integrating what I've learned throughout as a high school teacher and Ph.D student
 - [**Doing**](https://devonorourke.github.io/doing) - some background regarding my current research at the University of New Hampshire